roderickescobar/btclol/README.md

 # btclol
-Bitcoin (and crypto) Links on Links
+Bitcoin (and tangential) Links on Links

 **Basics:**
 - A Spoiler for the Future. https://blog.gardeviance.org/2013/11/a-spoiler-for-future-bitcoin.html